4d/docs/website/translated_docs/es/FormObjects/properties_Entry.md

 The Enterable attribute indicates whether users can enter values into the object.

 Objects are enterable by default.
 If you want to make a field or an object non-enterable for that form, you can disable the Enterable property for the object.
-A non-enterable object only displays data.
+Un objeto no editable sólo muestra datos.
 You control the data by methods that use the field or variable name.
 You can still use the `On Clicked`, `On Double Clicked`, `On Drag Over`, `On Drop`, `On Getting Focus` and `On Losing Focus` form events with non-enterable objects.
 This makes it easier to manage custom context menus and lets you design interfaces where you can drag-and-drop and select non-enterable variables.

 When this property is disabled, any pop-up menus associated with a list box column via a list are disabled.